circlefin/verite/packages/docs/docs/overview/design-overview.md

 ---
 sidebar_label: Principles & Goals
-sidebar_position: 1
+sidebar_position: 0
 ---

 # Principles and Goals

 ## First Principles

-Verity's decentralized identity standards promise to satisfy the following design principles:
+Verity's decentralized identity standards aim to satisfy the following design principles:

 - **Decentralized:** Requires no central issuing agency and functions effectively in DeFi.

 - **Persistent and portable:** Inherently persistent and long-lived, not requiring the continued operation of any underlying organization.

-- **Cryptographically verifiable:** Based on cryptographic proofs and “code is law” rather than out-of-band trust.
+- **Cryptographically verifiable:** Based on cryptographic proofs rather than out-of-band trust.

 - **Resolvable and interoperable:** Open to any solution that recognizes the common protocols and data model and requires no one specific software vendor implementation, including any that Centre or its members may create.